-Plants of the World Online by Kew lists 39 accepted species in the Liatris genus (as of 2-5-21 when I last updated this page).
-It is a member of the plant family Asteraceae with 1,680 genera.
+Plants of the World Online by Kew lists 39 accepted species in the Liatris genus (as of 10-21-21 when this page was last updated).
+It is a member of the plant family Asteraceae with 1,677 genera.
 Those numbers could change as updates are made.

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

-I brought my Liatris spicata home from Wagler’s Greenhouse in the spring of 2017.
+Although Liatris spicata is a native wildflower, I brought a pot home from Wagler’s Greenhouse in the spring of 2017.
 I had rejuvenated the south bed and extended the corner a little which is where I planted it.

 As with all plants, it seems to take forever for their puds to open.
 This one just kept getting taller and taller!
 Liatris prefer fertile soil but will be OK in any old soil as long as it is well-draining.
 They do NOT like wet soil in the winter, however.
 This plant is considered a herbaceous perennial but spread by corms.
 You can buy plants, corms, or even seed although seed-grown plants may be somewhat harder to get established.